InesIzere/RocketElevatorsCustomers/README.md

     public string Information { get; set; }
     public string Notes { get; set; }
     public string BatteryType { get; set; }

-We have a database context(rocketelevators_developmentContext) is the main class that coordinates Entity Framework functionality for a data model.and for our Batteries Class, its relation is: modelBuilder.Entity(entity => { entity.ToTable("batteries");
+We have a database context(InesIzereContext) is the main class that coordinates Entity Framework functionality for a data model.and for our Batteries Class, its relation is: modelBuilder.Entity(entity => { entity.ToTable("batteries");

             entity.HasIndex(e => e.BuildingId)
                 .HasName("index_batteries_on_building_id");